Need to talk? Call 1800 882 436.

 What are the symptoms of chickenpox?

-If your baby or child has chickenpox, they will have an itchy, red rash.
-Usually this starts with a handful of spots in one place — such as on the neck or torso.
-A few hours later more spots will appear (these formations of spots are called “crops”).
+If your baby or child has chickenpox, they will get a red, itchy rash.
+Usually this starts with a handful of spots in one area — like on their neck or chest.
+In a few hours, more spots will show up (these groups of spots are called 'crops').

-Your child may also feel unwell with a headache, sore throat or fever.
+Your child may also feel unwell with a:

-An infected child is most likely to show symptoms between 10 to 21 days after they catch the virus.
-Your child is still infectious until all of their blisters have crusted over.
+Your child is most likely to have symptoms between 10 to 21 days after they are exposed to the virus.

 How is chickenpox spread?

-Chickenpox is highly contagious.
-It spreads quickly in places such as childcare facilities, playgrounds and at home.
+It spreads quickly in places such as childcare centres, playgrounds and at home.

 The virus can be spread in 2 ways:

-1. Through contact with sneeze and cough droplets from an infected person.
+• Through sneeze and cough droplets from an infected person.

-If you think your child may have chickenpox, you should call your doctor immediately.
+If you think your child may have chickenpox, you should call your doctor straight away.

-Do not go to the clinic since you don’t want to infect other people in the waiting room.
+Do not go to the clinic because your child may infect other people in the waiting room.
 Rather, call your doctor and they will tell you the safest way to see them.

 How is chickenpox diagnosed?